waysidemapping/waysidemapping.org/_source/_projects/id-preset-icons.md

 ---
 ## Keeping the map iconic

-The map in iD (the default editor at [osm.org/edit](https://www.openstreetmap.org/edit?editor=id)) is an important visualization of OpenStreetMap data that helps mappers learn the data model.
-A major cartographic element of this map is the "preset icon", the graphic representation of a "tagging preset" such as "Park" or "River".
+While I was a full-time maintainer of iD (the default editor at [osm.org/edit](https://www.openstreetmap.org/edit?editor=id)), I designed over 270 preset icons.
+Presets are the default feature types that mappers can add to OpenStreetMap, such as "Coffeehouse" or "Foot Path".
+Good icons make the app more approachable for new mappers while helping power-mappers quickly sift through the data.
+Plus I think they make the app look pretty sharp.

-While I was a full-time maintainer of iD, I designed over 270 preset icons to help distinguish the numerous types of map features that mappers can add to OSM.
-This is more than half of all icons in the [Temaki icon library](https://github.com/rapideditor/temaki).
-All Temaki icons are licensed in the public domain and can be used by anyone.
+My icons live in the [Temaki icon library](https://github.com/rapideditor/temaki), which is licensed in the public domain and can be used by anyone.
+My contributions represent more than half of this library.

 {% include graphic_start.html title="Some of my favorites" %}
   {%- include graphic_image.html file='/img/temaki/anvil_and_hammer.svg' caption='Blacksmith' width='120px' img_width='40px' -%}